dustdustinthewind/IntralismQoLMod/README.md

 ### GAMEPLAY / STORYBOARD
 - **MASSIVE STORYBOARD OPTIMIZATIONS** especially to audio-reading entities (suns, satellites, and particle emitters) [video showcase](https://www.youtube.com/watch?v=sTeboyFxIj4)
 - **Map images will now compress** before being used as a texture.
 No more needing 30 gigs of ram to play an image sequence storyboard.
 This does increase loading times.
 TODO: Give mappers control over compression.
 - **Storyboard and zoom animations are less frame-dependent**.
 This means that maps should play very similarly on all modded clients.
-This alters the style between version, i.e. playing a vanilla map on a modded client will "feel" different, and vice versa, a modded map will feel different on vanilla (more noticeable on lower frame rates)
+This alters the style between version, i.e. playing a vanilla map on a modded client will "feel" different, and vice versa, a modded map will feel different on vanilla.
 - **Use any skin!** Set the skin you'd like in [`qolmod/skin.txt`](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/blob/main/qolmod/skin.txt)
 - Accuracy is now shown on all non-relax gamemodes

 ### MISC
 - Downloaded **maps will display their difficulty** when hovered in map-select.
 - Difficulty Adjustments:
-  - Zooms outside of 4-40 get treated as 4 or 40, to reduce diff abuse at extremely low or extremely high values. (potentially nerfs the max rank score you can submit)
+  - Difficulty calculations cap player distances to 4-40, to reduce diff abuse at extremely low or extremely high values.
 - Added a **backup feature to saves**, in case it gets fucked up.
-- Press "O" while connecting to server to **Quickstart Offline Mode** (works consistently if connection to steam is down/flakey)
+- Press "O" while connecting to server to **Quickstart Offline Mode** (works consistently if connection to steam is down/flakey, need to improve to work when connection to intralism is flakey)
 - **Browse for non-tagged maps** by selecting "NoTag" in the filter options (will ignore any other tags you've pressed)
-- Added extra settings
+- **Mod Settings**
+  - Disable editor using the map name in Discord RPC (personal addition)
+  - Enable the Editor Waveform
 - **Many vanilla bugs have been squashed** (a never ending feat)
 - **Several easter eggs**

-### Working on
+### Working On
 - New Mod Event
 - Vanilla compatibility with Mod Events
 - Bug fixes
 - Settings Menu Additions/Revisions
 - Optimizations
+- Endlessly updating the Readme
 #### Backburner
 - Map Backup
 - Custom Menu Music through skin folder